 Can I determine a separate strategy for each segment?

 Yes, a separate strategy can be determined for each segment.
 It is also possible to define a different investment focus.

 In most cases, your vested benefits solution consists of an mandatory portion (BVG/LPP) and an extra-mandatory portion.
 This distinction must be guaranteed at all times.
-With VIAC, you now have the option to define a different strategy for the mandatory portion (which is intended to secure your livelihood) that may involve less risk than that for the extra-mandatory segment.
+With VIAC, you now have the option to define a different strategy for the mandatory portion (which is intended to secure your livelihood) that may involve less risk (max.
+80% equities) than that for the extra-mandatory segment (up to 97% equities).
 By default, however, the same strategy is defined for both segments at the beginning.

 You can change the strategy at any time.
 You can also create your own individual strategy.

 You can adjust your investment strategy at any time in the VIAC App.
-The effective implementation will then take place on the first trading day of the following month.
+The effective implementation takes place on the next weekly trading day on the following Tuesday.
 There are no additional costs in the sense of primary trading costs (brokerage fees).
 However, each exchange transaction also incurs external ancillary trading costs.
 These may be spreads (difference between buying and selling price) for index funds/ETF and currencies, or taxes (e.g. stamp duties).
 We try to keep these external ancillary trading costs as low as possible through intelligent internal netting (see Academy).

 Passive funds are particularly useful for long-term investments, as only a few active funds achieve a higher return than their benchmark over the longer term.
 This is further reinforced by the fact that passive funds cost considerably less than active funds.
 With the typically long investment horizon in tied pension plans, the resulting compound interest effect has a particularly strong impact on the investment performance.
 You can find out how much this will affect your personal pension plan by using our fee calculator.